motdotla/cartelogic/README.md

 Cartelogic uses Redis because of its light footprint, ephemeral nature, and lack of migrations.

-+ /accounts - collection of keys with all the account ids in there.
++ accounts - collection of keys with all the account ids in there.
 SADD
-+ /accounts/:email - hash with all the data in there.
++ accounts/:email - hash with all the data in there.
 HSET or HMSET
-+ /accounts/:api_key - acts as a pointer. key/value pair where the value points to /accounts/:email
++ accounts/:api_key - acts as a pointer. key/value pair where the value points to /accounts/:email
-+ /accounts/:email/cards - collection of keys with all the cards' ids in there.
++ accounts/:email/cards - collection of keys with all the cards' ids in there.
 SADD
-+ /accounts/:email/cards/timestamp HSET or HMSET
++ accounts/:email/cards/timestamp HSET or HMSET